 Are you looking for ways to earn extra money to pay off debt?
-If your budget is not covering all our expenses you may need more income to offset your bills.
+Be it credit card debt, back taxes, or student loans, if your budget is not covering all your expenses you may need more income to offset your bills.
 There are some quick cash options or longer-term income options to boost your budget.

 Table of Contents

 The second component of saving money is spending less.
 Decide which is worse: Depriving yourself of takeout, weekend partying, going to the movies and other luxuries that eat your paycheck, or dealing with the IRS to work out a payment plan that includes penalties and interest.

 It’s easier to hunker down and work more if you know the situation is only temporary.
 However, when you see how much money you save, you might even adopt a few of your new money-saving practices full-time.

 While you’re not likely to get rich searching your state treasurer or another official unclaimed money site for funds in your name, you won’t know what’s in there unless you look.
 There could be utility deposits or money from a former employer or retirement plan, especially if you’ve moved or changed jobs.

 Sure, you may find only $5, but you could also have $100 or more waiting to be claimed.
 To search for unclaimed money in your state, avoid any site that makes you pay and go straight to your state treasurer or another official website to search for unclaimed money.